 P.O.
 Box 098 Trenton, NJ, 08625

-Dear Governor Murphy, Senate President Sweeney, and Assembly Speaker Coughlin:
+Dear Governor Murphy, Senate President Scutari, and Assembly Speaker Coughlin:

-We urge you to support Senate Bill 2656/Assembly Bill 5301, sponsored by Senator Loretta Weinberg (D-Teaneck), Senator Nia H. Gill (D-Essex) and Assemblywoman Verlina Reynolds-Jackson (D-Trenton), which would make police disciplinary records subject to the Open Public Records Act (OPRA).
+We urge you to support S371/A996, sponsored by Senator Loretta Weinberg (D-Teaneck), Senator Nia H. Gill (D-Essex) and Assemblywoman Verlina Reynolds-Jackson (D-Trenton), which would make police disciplinary records subject to the Open Public Records Act (OPRA).
 Currently, New Jersey is among a minority of jurisdictions that treat such records as strictly confidential.
 That must change.

 Shining a light on officer misconduct and how it is investigated by departments is a necessary first step towards accountable policing in New Jersey.
 The legislation has been endorsed by over 100 organizations and individuals impacted by police misconduct in our state.